TeamBulbbot/docs/docs/commands.md

 title: Commands
 ---

-In this article, you'll learn everything you need to know about Bulbbot's commands, how to use arguments, etc. so you can become the ultimate Bulbbot command master!
+In this article, you'll learn everything you need to know about Bulbbot's commands, how to use arguments, etc. So you can become the ultimate Bulbbot command master!

 ### Command categories